Emma Hamilton Dancing (2013)

 The exhibition brochure was awarded The Association of College and Research Libraries (ACRL) Rare Books and Manuscripts Section (RBMS) 2014 Katharine Kyes Leab and Daniel J. Leab “American Book Prices Current” Exhibition Award in the Division Three category.

-Curated by Margaret K. Powell, W. S. Lewis Librarian and Executive Director
+Margaret K. Powell, W. S. Lewis Librarian and Executive Director

 Joseph R. Roach, Sterling Professor of Theater and English